zkpstandard/docs/pages/reference/process.md

 - __GitHub issues:__ submit the contribution to the GitHub issue previously created about the intended contribution.
 - __GitHub pull requests:__ you can also submit a GitHub pull request to the master branch of the zkreference repository with the contribution integrated into the LaTeX document.

+## Cycle 2018

+A set of three documents was created in the 1st ZKProof Workshop.